tesseractess/hiring-test/README.md

 With any of the tools listed above create a simple webpage that:
 3. Has a webform to collect the required input and create a get request to the `estimate` api.
 4. Accept the response and then format it so that it is presentable to non-technical person.
-5. Also add a `next-steps.md` file to explain what you might to next to improve your solution and explain how the solution can be checked out and run.
+5. Also add a `next-steps.md` file to explain what you might improve next or how you might use other api endpoints.
+Also explain how the solution can be cloned and run.
 5. Once this is complete invite `nigeljames-tess` to be a collaborator in the repository